Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

 Immatures and Development: The larvae are generalists and primarily feed on the leaves of hardwood trees and shrubs.
 The early instars have a sordid white body that is covered by thin, long, fluffy white hairs.
 In the older instars the body has a pelt of shorter, dense hairs that are soft, smooth and directed backwards.
-The body tapers to a wispy "tail" that is composed of setae that barely extend past the body, unlike the much more prominent "tail" of Megalopyge opercularis.
+The body of older larvae tapers to a wispy "tail" that is composed of setae that barely extend past the body, unlike the much more prominent "tail" of M. opercularis.
 The coat varies from orange to grayish and the hairs are sufficiently dense to conceal the body.
-The larvae are very similar to those of Megalopyge crispata and best identified by either rearing or geographic range (Wagner, 2005).
+The older larvae of these two species are very similar and are best identified by either rearing or geographic range (Wagner, 2005).
 The larvae are capable of producing a painful sting or sometimes more serious reactions due to urticating hairs on the body (Wagner, 2005; Mullen and Zaspel, 2019).

 Larvae ID Requirements: Identifiable only through rearing to adulthood.